Stochastic maximum principle for problems with delay with general dependence on the past

-for some $c>0$ and for all $t\in[0,T]$ $\bar b(t,\cdot)$ is differentiable; \item[ii)] $\mu_{\bar \sigma}$ is a strongly regular measure and $\bar\sigma : [0,T]\times \R\rightarrow \R$ is measurable.
+for some $c>0$ and for all $t\in[0,T]$ $\bar b(t,\cdot)$ is differentiable; \item[ii)] $\mu_{\bar \sigma}$ is a regular measure and $\bar\sigma : [0,T]\times \R\rightarrow \R$ is measurable.
 Moreover $\forall\, s_i\in \R,\,i=1,2$ for some $c>0$ and for all $t\in[0,T]$ $\bar \sigma(t,\cdot)$ is differentiable; \item[iii)] $\bar r : [0,T]\times \R\rightarrow \R$ is measurable.
-Moreover $\forall\, s_i\in \R,\,i=1,2$ for some $c>0 $ and for all $t\in[0,T]$ $\bar r(t,\cdot)$ is differentiable. \end{itemize} \end{hypothesis} We now consider the evolution of $V(t)$, the value at time $t$ of the associated portfolio.
-We consider an optimal portfolio problem with execution delay, which is inspired by the models studied, in a different context, in \cite{BruPh} in a stochastic impulse control framework, and it is treated also in \cite{FabFed}.
+Moreover $\forall\, s_i\in \R,\,i=1,2$ for some $c>0 $ and for all $t\in[0,T]$ $\bar r(t,\cdot)$ is differentiable. \end{itemize} \end{hypothesis} We now consider the evolution of $V(t)$, the value at time $t$ of the associated self-financing portfolio.
+We consider an optimal portfolio problem with execution delay, which is inspired by the models studied, in a different context, in \cite{BruPh} in a stochastic impulse control framework, and which is treated also in \cite{FabFed}.
+Let $d>0$ be a fixed execution delay time: at time $t>0$ the investor chooses, on the basis of the information contained in $\mathcal F_t$, to allocate the amount of money $u(t)>0$ of its portfolio in the risky asset.
+This is the control process.
+However, due to the execution delay this order will be executed at time $t+d$ when the price of the risky asset has changed, see \cite{BruPh} for the formulation of this problem in a stochastic impulse control framework.
 Moreover we allow consumption, and also the investors are allowed to take money from the portfolio $V$: in the model this is represented by a further control $c$.
-The state equation for the optimal portfolio with execution delay is similar to the one considered in \cite{ElKa1997} in the case without delay, see also \cite{FabFed} and it is given by
+The state equation for the optimal portfolio with execution delay is similar to the one considered in \cite{ElKa1997} in the case without delay, see also \cite{FabFed}, and it is given by

-Here we will only consider square-integrable, predictable investment strategies $\pi\in L^2_P([0, T ] \times \R)$.
+Here we will only consider square-integrable, predictable investment strategies $\pi\in \mathcal{L}^2_\mathcal{F}(\Omega\times [0, T ] , \R)$.

 The aim is to maximize the utility functional over the set of the admissible strategies